GibranMena/cookiecutter-data-analysis-lite-fast/README.md

-# Cookiecutter Data Analysis Lite 🐝
+# Cookiecutter Data Analysis lisght and fast 🐆

-A [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for data journalism projects that offers a simplified and beginner-friendly structure.
+A [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for data journalism projects that offers a folder structure, conflict preventing and testing environment for data journalism projects.

-Created by: Fernanda Aguirre Ruíz
+Created by: [Gibran Mena-Aguilar](https://linktr.ee/gibranmena), inspired on Fernanda Aguirre's

 ---